This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 - You have not had contact with a confirmed COVID-19 case within the past 14 days.

-- You must maintain 2 metres physical distance (as much as possible) from anyone in the New Zealand airport who did not arrive from Niue.
+- You must maintain 2 meters physical distance (as much as possible) from anyone in the New Zealand airport who did not arrive from Niue.

 - There are no reasonable grounds, as determined by a suitably qualified health practitioner, to suspect you may have COVID-19.
 This may include: